jbossdemocentral/bpms-travel-agency-demo/README.md

 Welcome to the JBoss BPM Travel Agency!

-There are two options available to you for using this demo; local and Docker.
+There are three options available to you for using this demo; local, OpenShift and Docker.

 Option 1 - Install on your machine